-Vexatious proceedings include those cases that are:
+Vexatious proceedings include cases that are started or pursued:

-- instituted or pursued without fair or reasonable grounds.
+- without fair or reasonable grounds.

 Under the Vexatious Proceedings Act 2005, the Supreme Court can declare someone a vexatious litigant and prohibit them starting proceedings, or a certain type of proceeding, in Queensland without the court’s permission.